-Best PS5 games for teens on Amazon
+Best PS5 games on Amazon for your teenager

 Sold by Amazon

-With high-level visuals and a truly immersive experience, this game is the perfect choice for basketball fans.
-Its graphics are some of the best in any basketball game, and it offers various game modes that take you even deeper into the game.
-The City component provides a unique basketball role-playing experience, where you can build up a reputation and even run for mayor.

-This upcoming PS5 game is a fantasy role-playing title you can pre-order right now.
-It relies on strategic turn-based combat to defeat your enemies, but you can also use your allies’ unique abilities to help out.
-Your choices for future action also change in real-time during play for a thrilling gaming experience.

-This third-person shooter game isn’t just all guns and shootouts.
-Players get to explore an alien planet after the game’s protagonist crashlands.
+This third-person shooter game isn’t all guns and shootouts.
+Players get to explore an alien planet after the game’s protagonist crashes.
 The planet changes with every cycle of the game to keep gameplay fresh and exciting, making it one of the most replayable games on the list.

 Sold by Amazon